-The target payout levels for our NEOs were set by the Human Resources Committee (and, in the case of Ms. Peck, the Board) in February 2023.
+The target payout levels for our NEOs were set by the Human Resources Committee (and, in the case of Ms. Peck, the Board) in February 2024.
 Payouts under the AIP program range from 0% to 200% of the target level depending on actual performance.

-\\ For purposes of calculating 2023 AIP results, adjustments to exclude the impacts of foreign exchange were made to reported revenue, adjusted diluted EPS and free cash flow amounts, and adjustments were made to free cash flow to exclude certain items that were deemed not creditable for bonus achievement.
+For purposes of calculating 2024 AIP results, adjustments to exclude the impacts of foreign exchange were made to reported revenue, adjusted diluted EPS and free cash flow amounts.
+In addition, the 2024 AIP Targets were adjusted to reflect the October 31, 2024 completion of the divestiture of the Company's medicated feed additive (MFA) product portfolio, certain water soluble products and related assets.

-CEO 2023 Performance
+CEO 2024 Performance

-In determining Ms. Peck's 2023 annual incentive payment, the Board and the Human Resources Committee considered the solid financial results achieved by the Company under Ms. Peck's leadership, including performance against the revenue, adjusted diluted EPS and free cash flow metrics included in the AIP.
-The Board and the Human Resources Committee also considered Ms. Peck's other 2023 achievements with respect to our six strategic pillars, including those achievements summarized in the table below.
+In determining Ms. Peck's 2024 annual incentive payment, the Board and the Human Resources Committee considered the solid financial results achieved by the Company under Ms. Peck's leadership, including performance against the revenue, adjusted diluted EPS and free cash flow metrics included in the AIP.
+The Board and the Human Resources Committee also considered Ms. Peck's other 2024 achievements with respect to our six strategic pillars, including those achievements summarized in the table below.